yeajxn/SQLI-Example/README.md

 # sqli-example
-Quick showcase for SQL Injection with a Flask site and SQLiteDB
+Quick showcase for SQL Injection with a Flask and SQLiteDB

 ># Setup
 >1.
 Clone this repository